 Sweetpotato seed roots should be pre-sprouted for maximum transplant production.
 Presprouting is the process by which sweetpotato seed stock is conditioned to produce sprouts (transplants) prior to bedding.
 Some refer to this as "waking up" the sweetpotatoes after they have been asleep in storage during the winter.
 This reinforces the often overlooked fact that sweetpotatoes are still alive.

-Bearded iris, Iris germanica, is a hardy, long-lived perennial that require a minimum of maintenance.
+Bearded iris is a hardy, long-lived perennial that requires a minimum of maintenance.
 The flowers have six petals; three upright petals (called standards) and three hanging petals (called falls).
 A fuzzy line or beard runs down the middle of each fall.
 Flowers come in many colors including blue, pink, purple, reddish, white, yellow, and bi-colors.
-Most bearded iris flower in the spring (April to June depending on cultivar), but some of the new cultivars re-flower in the summer and fall.
-The second flower display is not as showy as the spring display but last into the fall.
-Many re-blooming iris are fragrant.
+This leaflet offers some information on growing irises for the home garden.

-Caladiums, Caladium bicolor, are grown for their long-lasting, colorful foliage.
+Caladiums are grown for their long-lasting, colorful foliage.
 Color combinations include various shades of red, pink, white, green, and yellow-green, with prominently colored midribs and contrasting margins.
 There are two basic types of caladium cultivars: fancy- and strap-leaved.
-Fancy-leaved types have large, heart-shaped or semi-heart-shaped leaves borne on long petioles.
-The strap- or lance-leaved types have smaller, narrower, thicker, elongated leaves on short petioles giving the plants a more compact habit.
-Strap-leaved caladiums produce more leaves per tuber than fancy-leaved caladiums.
-Fancy-leaved types range in height from 12 to 30 inches while most strap-leaved types are under a foot in height.

 Two hydrangea species are native to the southeastern United States -- Hydrangea arborescens and Hydrangea quercifolia.
 Both are bold-textured, deciduous shrubs which produce small, fertile flowers.
 Many selections are considered more garden-worthy than the native species because they display large, sterile florets.